-Our teaching, learning, research and innovation programs are continually updated so that students, staff and graduates are equipped to meet the challenges of the 21st century.
+Our teaching, learning and research programs are continually updated so that students, staff and graduates are equipped to meet the challenges of the 21st century.

 Since 1887, our inner-city campus has been a vital part of the City of Melbourne, from the 1880s boom through world wars, the Great Depression and renewed prosperity during the second half of the 20th century.